svin24/svin24.github.io/content/blog/How-to-make-your-downstreams-happy.md

 into your annotated tags (git tag -a).
 If you have [good commit discipline][1] in your project, then you can easily use [git shortlog][2] to generate such a changelog from your commit messages.
-This helps us understand what we can expect when upgrading, which helps incentive us to upgrade in the first place.
+This helps us understand what we can expect when upgrading, which helps incentivize us to upgrade in the first place.
 In [How to fuck up software releases][3], I wrote about my [semver][4] tool, which you may find helpful in automating this process.
 It can also help you avoid forgetting to do things like update the version number somewhere in the code.

 [0]: https://git-scm.com/docs/git-tag